Does the $\ell_1$-norm Learn a Sparse Graph under Laplacian Constrained Graphical Models?: Proposed Method

 \subsection{$\ell_1$-norm Regularizer}

 Sparsity is often explored in high-dimensional Gaussian graphical models in order to reduce the number of samples required.
 The effectiveness of the $\ell_1$-norm regularized maximum likelihood estimation, also known as graphical lasso, has been widely demonstrated in a number of fields.
-One common rule of thumb for graphical lasso is that the estimated graph will get sparser when a larger regularization parameter is used.
-However, we find an unexpected behavior of the $\ell_1$-norm in Laplacian constrained GGM.
-We will prove that a large regularization parameter of the $\ell_1$-norm will lead to a solution that represents a fully connected graph instead of a sparse graph.
+One common rule of thumb for graphical lasso is that the estimated graph will get sparser if a larger regularization parameter is used.
+However, we find an unexpected behavior of the $\ell_1$-norm in sparse graph learning under the Laplacian constrained GGM.

 The $\ell_1$-norm regularized maximum likelihood estimation under the Laplacian constrained Gaussian graphical model \citep{egilmez2017graph,zhao2019optimization} can be formulated as